kstenerud/concise-encoding/cte-specification.md

 \.@@@
 In verbatim sequences, everything is interpreted literally until the end-of-string sentinel is encountered (in this case three @ characters).
-Characters like " and \ are no longer special: See \n and \t appear as-is.
+Characters like " and \ are no longer special: \n and \t appear as-is.

 Whitespace (including "leading" whitespace) is also read verbatim.
           For example, this line really is indented 10 spaces.